MSD-IRIMAS/Augmenting-TSC-Elastic-Averaging/README.md

 ## Code Usage

 This code utilizes the `hydra` configuration setup for the parameter selection.
 In order to change the parameters, simply edit the `config.yaml` file to your desire.

+The main parameters to choose from are:

+1. `dataset` the dataset name, taken from [the time series classification website](http://timeseriesclassification.com/)
+2. ```runs``` the amount of experiments repeated given the augmentation contains randomness, default to five
+3. ```random_state``` to choose the initial seed that will generate a random seed for each of the runs, default to `None`
+4. ```distance``` the distance used for the elastic averaging method, Forestier et al. 2017 proposed to use DTW, but many new methods exist now, such as with shapeDTW [Ismail-Fawaz et al.](https://link.springer.com/chapter/10.1007/978-3-031-49896-1_9) [3] and MSM [Holder et al. 2023](https://pdfs.semanticscholar.org/bd4a/6998610ca107cbda8bc24bc003bfe32617b9.pdf) [4].
+Check [aeon's distance module](https://www.aeon-toolkit.org/en/latest/api_reference/distances.html) to search for the distance of your choice
+5. ```distance_params``` a dictionary of parameters of the distance used, default to the values proposed with each distance as their original work, but can be modified to your desires

 A detailed description of all parameters used for the augmentation method are described [in the docstring of this function](https://github.com/MSD-IRIMAS/Augmenting-TSC-Elastic-Averaging/blob/319a391bcc5b92f1a871599383ac3f021a43a036/augmentation.py#L12)

 In order to run the code after setting up the configuration of parameters to your desire, simply run:<br>